Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Simulation Studies

 \section{Simulation Studies}

-In this section, we investigate numerical performance of the proposed approaches and compare them with relevant existing procedures via simulation studies.
-We examine the one-sample case for the global hypothesis test $\Phi_{\alpha}$ \eqref{eq:phi-alpha-one} and the support estimator $\hat{\Psi}(\tau)$ \eqref{eq:support.one} in Section \ref{sim1.sec}, and the two-sample case for the global test $\Phi_{\alpha}^*$ \eqref{eq:phi-alpha-two} and the support estimator $\hat{\Psi}^*(\tau)$ \eqref{eq:support.two} in Section \ref{sim2.sec}.
+\dyP{In this section, we investigate numerical performance of the proposed approaches and compare them with relevant existing procedures via simulation studies.
+We examine the global hypothesis test $\Phi_{\alpha}$ \eqref{eq:phi-alpha-one} for the one-sample case under matrix normal distribution in Section \ref{sim1.sec} and the global test $\Phi_{\alpha}^*$ for the two-sample case under matrix normal distribution in Section \ref{sim2.sec}.
+Online Supplement \ref{add.sim.normal} provides additional hypothesis test experiment under normal distribution; Online Supplement \ref{add.sim.t} lists the simulation results under $t$ distribution; Online Supplement \ref{add.sim.supp} is devoted to the simulation results for support recovery including $\hat{\Psi}(\tau)$ \eqref{eq:support.one} and $\hat{\Psi}^*(\tau)$ \eqref{eq:support.two}; Pseudo simulation based on real data application is given in Online Supplement \ref{add.sim.pseudo}.}